 - I follow PSR-2 Coding Style Guide.

-- I use TDD (Test Driven Development) framework PHPspec and hopefully one day I will start using PHPUnit.
+- I use TDD (Test Driven Development) framework PHPUnit and PHPspec.

 - I use BDD (Behavior Driven Development) frameworks like Behat.